Michael J. Neuerburg Attorney

-Michael Neuerburg is a litigation attorney with Simmons Perrine Moyer Bergman.
+Michael Neuerburg is a litigation attorney with Simmons Perrine Moyer Bergman PLC.
 He holds a strong background in civil litigation, representing plaintiffs and defendants in state and federal courts and is also a registered patent attorney.

 Mr. Neuerburg was born and raised in Eldora, Iowa.
 He earned his undergraduate degree in Engineering Physics from the University of Illinois at Urbana-Champaign and his J.D. from the University of North Carolina.
 Mr. Neuerburg spent the past seven years practicing at the law firm Marek, Griffin & Knaupp located in Victoria, Texas where he served as an associate in their litigation practice.